RICCOMAGNO LAB

 -

 September 22, 2018 - The Riccomagno Lab is awarded an R21 grant from NIMH.
-The major goal of this project is to understand the role of caspase-dependent refinement during brain development.
+The main goal of this project is to understand the role of caspase-dependent refinement during brain development.

 -